nautobot/nautobot-app-golden-config/docs/user/app_feature_remediation.md

 ### Custom Config Remediation Type

 When a Network Operating System delivers configuration data in a format that is not CLI/Hierarchical, we can still perform remediation by using the Custom Remediation options.
 Custom Remediation is defined within a Python function that takes as input a Configuration Compliance object and returns a Remediation Field.
 Custom remediation performs a call to the remediation function every time a Compliance Job runs.
 Custom Remediation allows the user to control the configuration comparison process (between intended and actual configuration) and use additional Nautobot or external data to produce the remediation plan.
-Custom remediation functions need to be defined in the nautobot_config.py file, as show below:
+Custom remediation functions need to be defined in PLUGIN_CONFIG for `nautobot_plugin_golden_config` the nautobot_config.py file, as show below:

 ![Custom Remediation Function Setup](../images/remediation_custom_function_setup.png)